 I remember the first time it happened to me; I was really anxious because on top of what’s already a difficult time, I knew that it’s critical to deal with a clogged milk duct fast.
 Failing to act quickly can unfortunately lead to bigger more problems, which I’ll explain later.

-But, with careful management, it’s entirely possible to deal with a blocked milk duct at home, and it can be resolved within a few hours.
+But, with careful management, it’s entirely possible to deal with a blocked breast duct at home, and it can be resolved within a few hours.

 How to Clear a Clogged Milk Duct

-Here are my top tips to combat blocked ducts:
+Here are my top tips for how to unblock a milk duct:

 1. Check Your Breasts Every Day

 This is important since it’s easy to miss a blockage which is deep in the tissue of your breast until it becomes more severe.
 Gently but firmly explore your breast tissue each time you have a shower to identify any telltale areas of firmness.